xmppjs/xmpp.js/README.md

 It aims to run everywhere JavaScript runs and make use of the best network transport available.

+xmpp.js is known to be used in Node.js, browsers, React Native, GJS and Duktape.

 ### reliable

 By default, it handles errors and will automatically reconnect.
 With appropriate configuration it will even loop through a list of endpoints.
 You don't have to write a single line of code to handle network failures.